 When we think about generative AI adoption, tension seems inevitable.
 Users of generative AI models are concerned about their data privacy, and, at the same time, they want to have better, more advanced models.
 To train such models, however, training data is required.
 Is it possible to break this vicious circle?
 Luckily, it is.

-If you’re implementing generative-AI-powered solutions in your organization, make sure to:
+If you’re implementing GPT or other generative-AI-powered solutions in your organization, make sure to: